North London Attractions

 North London Attractions: Emirates Stadium Tour

-Throughout, you'll see never-seen-before footage, player recounts of famous matchdays, and finish the whole affair with a set of Arsenal headphones and a certificate primed for framing.
+Throughout, you'll discover never-before-seen footage, player recollections of famous matchdays, and finish the whole affair with a set of Arsenal headphones and a certificate primed for framing.
 Nice.

 North London Attractions: Tottenham Hotspur Stadium Tour

 The second football tour on this list is at Tottenham Hotspur Stadium, home of Tottenham Hotspur.
-While they may not boast the prestige and trophy cabinet of their North London neighbours, they can boast one of the most state-of-the-art football stadiums on the planet.
+While they may not boast the prestige and trophy cabinet of their North London neighbours, they do have one of the most state-of-the-art football stadiums on the planet.

-Having opened its gates back in 2021, this billion-dollar stadium plays host to football matches, NFL games, and even live concerts.
-But football fans are eating good, thanks to the stadium tour.
+Having opened its gates in 2021, this billion-dollar stadium hosts football matches, NFL games, and even live concerts.
+But football fans are eating well thanks to the stadium tour.
 You'll explore interactive exhibits detailing the club's history, the most famous faces that have put on the shirt, and even get to walk through the players' tunnel onto the retractable pitch.

 North London Attractions: Warner Bros Studio Tour